 NOTE: How the UE stores its contexts is UE implementation specific.

 To activate the unavailability period, the UE provides an unavailability period duration during the registration procedure or during the de-registration procedure (see 3GPP TS 23.501 [8] and 3GPP TS 23.502 [9]).
 The support for the unavailability period is negotiated in the registration procedure.
 If the UE provided an unavailability period duration in the last registration procedure or de-registration procedure, the AMF considers the UE unreachable until the UE re-register for a normal service without providing an unavailability period duration.
 During the registration procedure, the AMFmay determine the value of the periodic registration update timer (T3512) provided to the UE based on the unavailability period duration.
 The AMF releases the N1 signalling connection after the completion of the registration procedure in which the UE provided an unavailability period duration.

+If for discontinuous coverage the UE has stored a discontinuous coverage maximum NAS signalling wait time as described in suclause 5.4.4.3, 5.5.1.2.4, and 5.5.1.3.4, upon returning in coverage after being out of coverage due to discontinuous coverage, the UE sets the discontinuous coverage maximum NAS signalling wait time value to a random value up to and including the stored discontinuous coverage maximum NAS signalling wait time for this PLMN and satellite NG-RAN RAT type, and starts this timer.
+The UE shall not initiate any NAS signalling on that satellite NG-RAN RAT Type and PLMN while the discontinuous coverage maximum NAS signalling wait timer is running.
+The UE shall stop the discontinuous coverage maximum NAS signalling wait timer and initiate NAS signalling if the UE receives paging message, has pending emergency services or when UE enters a TAI outside the registration area.

+Editor's note: (WI: 5GSAT_ph2, CR 5240) The support indication for above feature will be aligned based on SA2 agreements.

 When the unavailability period is activated, all NAS timers are stopped and associated procedures aborted except for timers T3512, T3346, T3447, T3396, T3584, T3585, any back-off timers, T3247, and the timer T controlling the periodic search for HPLMN or EHPLMN or higher prioritized PLMNs (see 3GPP TS 23.122 [5]).